Nazim6269/Twitter_Social_App/twitter_app/README.md

 ### Nazim :

 Help Rizwan Design / Planing /
-Also fetch data by handle with useEssect() | also deal with (IIF) to handle async await call Help Saifur to design Database Model
+Also fetch data by handle with useEffect() | also deal with (IIF) to handle async await call Help Saifur to design Database Model

 ---